Skip to Content

 We earn commissions from brands listed on this site, which influences how listings are presented.

-When a recession hits, your financial tools can either help or hurt you—and credit cards fall squarely in both categories.
+When a recession hits, your financial tools can either help or hurt you — and credit cards fall squarely in both categories.
 Economic downturns bring challenges like job uncertainty, reduced income, and rising prices that test everyone's financial resilience.

 Used wisely, credit cards can provide breathing room when cash is tight, help track essential spending, and even generate rewards that offset higher costs.
 This guide shows you practical ways to make your credit cards work for you during tough economic times while avoiding the pitfalls that could worsen your situation.

-Key Takeaways
+Key Insights

 • Credit cards can serve as a financial safety net during uncertain times, providing access to funds when cash flow is tight.